How to build one of the world’s largest Threat Intel Repositories

 Advanced Email Security

 Coming back to email security and the necessity to ramp up defences, Anoop highlighted that 94% of attacks originate through emails.
-It’s one of the weakest links that hackers exploit to enter into any business environment.
+Email is the most commonly used mode of business communication today.
+One can also check email via email search tools.
+Yet, it’s one of the weakest links that hackers exploit to enter into any business environment.
 90+% of these email attacks are triggered by human error.

 So, what can an enterprise do in such a scenario?